 Abnormal fibrous strands in the mouth (oral synechiae), such as those connecting the jaws (syngnathia) or gums (gingival synechiae), and abnormal fibrous tissue connecting the edges of the eyelids (ankyloblepharon filiform) may also be surgically corrected.

 Surgery may also be performed to correct genital abnormalities that may be associated with PPS but may result in infertility.
-In females, plastic surgery may help to reconstruct the vagina and associated structures (labia majora, clitoris, etc.).
+In females, plastic surgery may help to reconstruct the vagina and associated structures (labia majora, clitoris).
 In males, surgery may be performed to move undescended testes into the scrotum and attach them so that they will not retract (orchiopexy).
 Plastic surgery may also be performed to correct abnormal division of the scrotum.
+Treatment with an endocrinologist may be necessary to address the small penis (micropenis) which may also be present.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: